mkphung29/birdie-train/README.md

 The content below is an example project proposal / requirements document.
 Replace the text below the lines marked "__TODO__" with details specific to your project.
 Remove the "TODO" lines.

-(__TODO__: your project name)

-# Shoppy Shoperson
+# Birdie Train

 ## Overview

-(__TODO__: a brief one or two paragraph, high-level description of your project)

-Remembering what to buy at the grocery store is waaaaay too difficult.
-Also, shopping for groceries when you're hungry leads to regrettable purchases.
-Sooo... that's where Shoppy Shoperson comes in!
+Attention all golfers!
+Do you want to improve your golf game but don't know where to start?
+That's where Birdie Train comes in!

-Shoppy Shoperson is a web app that will allow users to keep track of multiple grocery lists.
+Birdie Train is a web app that allows users to keep track of their golf stats for each round.
 Users can register and login.
-Once they're logged in, they can create or view their grocery list.
-For every list that they have, they can add items to the list or cross off items.
+Once they're logged in, they can add a new round or view all of their previous rounds.
+For every round that they have, they can keep important statistics such as their score, the number of fairways or putts they've hit, and the course rating.

 ## Data Model